daradib/openwebui-plugins/README.md

 - High-performance vector storage (Qdrant)
 - Configurable embedding models (Ollama, DeepInfra, or HuggingFace)
 - Automatic citation generation with sequential indices for inline references
-- Build utility which supports multiple document formats (LlamaIndex, PyMuPDF, Docling, etc.)
+- Build utility which supports multiple document extractors (LlamaIndex, PyMuPDF4LLM, or Docling) and efficient incremental updates to the vector store (new, modified, or deleted files)

 #### Quick Start